-Daniel Baric studied German, Slavic, Hungarian Studies and History in Paris, Berlin and Budapest.
+Daniel Baric completed German, Slavic, Hungarian Studies and History in Paris, Berlin and Budapest.
 In his PhD, he dealt with the presence of the German language in Croatia in the 19th century.
 He has been teaching Central European history at the University François-Rabelais (Tours) since 2005.
 His research focuses on the cultural history of multilingual societies in Central and Eastern Europe from the 19th to the 21st century.
 His current researches are concerned with the social and intellectual impact of Antiquity in Austria-Hungary, especially in its eastern provinces (Transylvania, Dalmatia, Bosnia-Herzegovina).

 Multicultural history, Habsburg Empire, Antiquity, Archaeology, Museums

 Dealing with Diocletian: The Politics and Poetics of Multiple Biographers (17th-21st. century)